This is our "YouCan Toucan" to remind us that we can all achieve in maths!

 For those children who may take longer to grasp a concept, teachers use pre-teach sessions to introduce new concepts practically before the next lesson to develop confidence and post-teach sessions to immediately tackle misconceptions and consolidate learning from the morning lesson.
 Bespoke Mathematics intervention programmes are used to close the gaps for those children who are performing below expected standard.
-For small group interventions, we use 1sClass@Number, which follows a mastery approach bringing it in line with our Maths curriculum.
+For small group interventions, we use Number Stacks, which breaks down key number and calculation skills into simple, manageable steps and allows opportunities to practise each step in practical ways.
 For 1:1 intervention, we use Maths Plus 1, which provides children with the building blocks for number and introduces simple calculations.

 By the end of Year 4, we aim for children to be fluent in the fundamentals of Mathematics with a clear conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 They should have the skills to solve problems by applying their Mathematical skills to a variety of situations with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios.
 Children will be able to reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using Mathematical language.